 - Using all caps, as this is the equivalent of shouting on the internet.
 No one really likes to be shouted at, even if you feel you are making a point.

 - Ending multiple sentences with an exclamation mark.
 You may feel you are emphasising some point but it just looks like anger to the site visitor.

 If you prefer, we do offer a copy writing service.
-Contact us via your Support Board to find out more.
+Contact us via our support system to find out more.

 - Please read our Formatting Images, Graphics and Logos article carefully.